Diana Hacker: A Writer's Reference

 Hacker pitched the idea of A Writer's Reference to Bedford/St. Martin's in 1987.
 The handbook was designed for ease of use, with an unprecedented "lie-flat" spiral binding and tabbed dividers.
 The handbook did not include worksheets or exercises and was intended to be used as a supplemental guide for students.
 The book offers correct citations and bibliographies for papers in MLA, CMS, or APA formats.
 According to Hacker, "It took me a while to convince Bedford of the value of my idea."
 Bedford president Chuck Christensen and co-publisher Joan Feinberg eventually bought the idea and the first edition of A Writer's Reference was published in 1989.
 A Writer's Reference sold nearly 3 million copies by 2004 and became a staple for college freshmen.
 It became the best-selling college textbook of any discipline.
 The book's success allowed Hacker to become a millionaire.
 Using some of the profits from her book sales, Hacker funded scholarships for students.

-Death

-Hacker died from cancer on January 12, 2004, at the George Washington University Hospital.